 Except for Sky and Water Eggs specifically, the number of these chocolatey treats scattered across your island is finite and at the mercy of the daily reset, so you’ll have to pick and choose which items to craft on any given day.
 Once you’ve dug your holes and whacked your rocks, that’s about it for your Earth and Stone eggs for the day.
 The same goes for Wood and Leaf.
-Shake them down like fruit and chop them out like wood and you’re done.
+Shake them down like fruit, chop them out like wood, and you’re done.

 Bunny Day outfits

 On your mission to collect stacks of the different Bunny Day eggs, you’re likely to conjure up a recipe or two for themed outfits along the way.
 This seems to happen after collecting around 10 of the same egg, but it can happen earlier or later, too, so it’s probably a random event that you shouldn’t try to force.

 The outfits in question are a full set, consisting of a suit, shoes, and hat, and their designs will match that of the egg they’re inspired by.
 Each set requires only seven of that particular egg design to craft, so it shouldn’t prove too difficult to craft all six outfits.
 Remember to take inventory of what egg clothing DIYs you have picked up to see how many more of each egg you’ll need to track down.